Last Updated on by Jeremy

 When it comes to specialty beer festivals, your choice is likely going to depend on your taste in beer first and foremost (naturally).

-Part of this is because of its size- only twenty or so breweries participated and, in being hosted at East End, meant the crowd was small enough that you hardly ever had to wait for a beer.
+Part of this is because of its size- only twenty or so breweries participated and, in being hosted at East End (Threadbare in 2020), meant the crowd was small enough that you hardly ever had to wait for a beer.
 But the other part is due to its theme- breweries had barrel aged creations ranging from imperial porters, sours, and even aged IPAs (so not all were dark or high ABV!).
 A few even made beer specifically for the event!

 If you like aged beers, it is hard to beat this one.